amandugar/clickhouse-orm/README.md

    - Updating column definitions
 3. **DROP**: Dropping tables

-### Migration Diff Examples
+### Example Migration Diffs

-Migration diffs are generated automatically when you run `makemigrations`.
-Here are examples of what different types of diffs look like:
+Here are examples of what different types of migration diffs look like:

 1. **Creating a new table**:
 ```typescript